 Required ResourcesHoggett, J, Medlin, J., Chalmers, K., Beattie, C., Hellmann, A. & Maxfield, J. 2018.
 Financial Accounting, Wiley, Milton, Queensland, 10th edition.

 Learning & Teaching Activities

 Learning & Teaching ModesThe course is delivered through a mixture of online and face to face delivery.
-Topics 1, 2, 3, 4, 6 and 7 are online where the lecture time becomes interactive applied sessions.
-Topics 5, 8 and 9 use the traditonal lecture approach.
 All topics are supported by worked tutorial questions/solutions.
 The tutes time are used to provide formative assessment where students are provided with exam type questions/solutions.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The amount of work required in the course should not be underestimated.
 Students need to be organsied in the manner of their learning and ensure that they understand the application of knowledge.
 This is particulary relevant for the online deliveries where students need to be proactive with their learning and ensure that they keep up to date.

-Learning Activities SummaryIntroductory Accounting I (or its equivalent) is a pre-requisite for this course.
-Students who have enrolled in Accounting Methods but have not met the prequisite will be removed from the Accounting Methods II.
+Learning Activities SummaryIntroductory Accounting I (or its equivalent) and Business Finance is a pre-requisite for this course.
+Students who have enrolled in Accounting Methods but have not met the prequisites will be removed from the Accounting Methods II.